occopus/docs/sphinx/source/user/tutorial-basic.rst

  - accessing a Docker host or a Swarm cluster (endpoint)
  - having a docker image to be instantiated or using the one predefined in this example (origin, image)
- - command to be executed on the image and the required environment variables or using the one predefined in this example (command, env)
+ - command to be executed on the image and the required environment variables or using the one predefined in this example (command, environment variables)

  .. important::